skmishra-code/skmishra-code/README.md

-You can checkout my github account for projects at : [Itskmishra](https://github.com/Itskmishra)
+You can check out my GitHub account for my projects : [Itskmishra](https://github.com/Itskmishra)

+I utilize this secondary account to share the code of my projects for internships and other purposes.